SAP/jenkins-library/documentation/docs/infrastructure/overview.md

 ### Setting up a Jenkins master

-For the following steps you will need a server are another machine which has Docker installed and configured.
+For the following steps you will need a server or another machine which has Docker installed and configured.

 To get started, initialize the Cx Server by using this `docker run` command: